themsquared/siege-kube/README.md

 ## Usage

+### Local

 From here, try this:

-`docker build -t siege . && docker run -it --rm  --env TIME=5s --env URL=google.com --env PARSER=false siege`
+`docker run -it --rm  --env TIME=5s --env URL=example.com --env PARSER=false sudermanjr/siege:4.0.4`

+### Kubernetes

+There is an example `job.yaml` that shows how to run 10 of these at once.
+Use that as a baseline to build your own load test.

+## How it Works

-## run.sh
+### run.sh

-This sets up the config file in /root/.siege/siege.conf and then runs siege.
+This script sets up the config file in /root/.siege/siege.conf and then runs siege.
 By default it displays to stdout for docker logging to capture it.